bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 XSqueeze can be used in two main ways:

-1. As simply a big-screen visualiser/controller for an existing Squeezebox player installation
+1. As simply a big-screen visualiser/controller for an existing Squeezebox player installation (all squeezebox models can be visualised, all but Touch and Radio controlled at this stage)

 or